barisgit/NextWiki/docs/permissions.md

 ## Relationship & Use Cases

 *   **`PermissionGate` (Server):** Use in layouts (`layout.tsx`) for primary, secure access control to pages/routes.
 Handles initial load protection and server-side redirects.
 Best for gating entire pages/sections.
 *   **`RequirePermission` (Server):** Use within Server Components when you need to conditionally render smaller parts of the UI based on permissions, without the complexity of slots or redirects.
-Requires manual path checking if `publicPaths` is used.
+Automatically checks path if `publicPaths` is used.
 *   **`PermissionProvider` (Client):** Essential setup component.
 Wrap your application (in `src/providers/index.tsx`) to enable client-side permission checks.
 Fetches and provides the context.
 *   **`usePermissions` (Client Hook):** Use within Client Components (that are descendants of `PermissionProvider`) to get fine-grained access to permission state (`isLoading`, `isGuest`, `hasPermission`, etc.) for conditional logic or rendering.
 *   **`ClientPermissionGate` (Client):** Use within Client Components when you need the slot-based pattern (`Authorized`, `Unauthorized`, `NotLoggedIn`) for larger UI sections, potentially with client-side redirects.
 UI only.
-*   **`ClientRequirePermission` (Client):** Use within Client Components for the common case of simply showing/hiding a small element (like a button or menu item) based on a single permission.
+*   **`ClientRequirePermission` (Client):** Use within Client Components for the common case of simply showing/hiding a small element (like a button or menu item) based on a single permission or a set of permissions (any match).
 UI only.

 **Security Note:** Client-side checks (`usePermissions`, `ClientPermissionGate`, `ClientRequirePermission`) are for UI convenience only.
 Always enforce critical security rules and data access on the server-side using `PermissionGate`, `RequirePermission`, or directly within your API routes/server actions using `authorizationService`.